asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Context

-The [`Contextual`] type acts as a proxy for any form type, recording all of the submitted form values and produced errors and associating them with their corresponding field name. `Contextual` is particularly useful to render a form with previously submitted values and render errors associated with a form input.
+The [`Contextual`] form guard acts as a proxy for any other form guard, recording all submitted form values and produced errors and associating them with their corresponding field name. `Contextual` is particularly useful for rendering forms with previously submitted values and errors associated with form input.

 To retrieve the context for a form, use `Form<Contextual<'_, T>>` as a data guard, where `T` implements `FromForm`.
 The `context` field contains the form's